-EYFS produce a home learning letter to share what has and what will be taught in class.
-This contains suggested ideas for activities which aim to support the child’s learning.
+Produce a home learning letter to share what has and what will be taught in class.
+This contains suggested ideas for activities which aim to support the child’s learning

 Practical activities such as weighing cooking ingredients, handling real money and familiarising children with measures are of great value.
 Sometimes, homework is for children to talk about a topic at home prior to studying it in school.
 When we ask children to study a topic, or to research a particular subject, we encourage them to use not only the school library but also the local library, as well as the Internet and DVDs.

 We continue to give children the sort of homework activities outlined for Key Stage 1, including the reading activities specified above but we expect them to do more tasks independently.
 Children will generally have Maths and English based tasks every week (often including a spelling activity); there may also be homework related to Topic or Science.

 Maths homework is sometimes set as 2 or 3 smaller tasks spread over the week.
 We also set homework as a means of helping the children to revise for tests, as well as to ensure that prior learning has been understood.
 Spellings, times tables and daily reading are regarded as ongoing daily homework.